dome9/cloud-bots/bots/Bots.md

 Limitations: none

-## sg\_delete\_not\_matching\_cidr
+## sg_delete_not_matching_cidr

-What it does: Deletes all rules on a security group with a certain port when the cidr is not matching input
+What it does: Deletes all rules on a security group , that have the given port and have a scope outside the given cidr
+        * following GSL - SecurityGroup should not have inboundRules contain [ port<=x and portTo>=x and scope!= y  ]

-Usage: sg_delete_not_matching_cidr port scope direction
+Usage: sg_delete_not_matching_cidr <port> <cidr> <direction>

 Parameters:
-    port: integer
+    port: number
     scope: a.b.c.d/e
     direction: inbound/ outbound

 Example:

-    sg_rules_delete_by_scope 22 1.0.0.0/16 inbound
+    sg_delete_not_matching_cidr 22 10.163.0.0/16 inbound

-    *all the sg's rules with port 22 that doesn't have 1.0.0.0/16 cidr will be deleted
+    *all the sg's rules with port 22 that have scope with range outside of 10.163.0.0/16 scope ,  will be deleted

 Notes :

     -  before running this bot, ensure that your applications will work correctly without those rules
-    - if a port is in a port range and there is  a mismatch in cidr the rule will be deleted
+    - if a port is in a port range and there is a mismatch in cidr the rule will be deleted ( with all the other port in range )

-Limitations: IPv6 is not supported
+Limitations: IPv6 is not supported yet

 ## sg_rules_delete_by_scope

-What it does: Deletes all rules on a security group with a specific scope, port and protocol are optional
+What it does: Deletes all rules on a security group with a scope(cidr) containing or equal to a given scope,
+             port and protocol are optional

 Usage: sg_rules_delete_by_scope <scope> <direction> <port|*> <protocol|*>

-Example: sg_rules_delete_by_scope 0.0.0.0/0 inbound 22 tcp
 Parameters:

     scope: a.b.c.d/e
     direction: inbound/ outbound
     port: number/ *
     protocol: TCP/ UDP/ *
     -When '*' is any value of the parameter

-Other Examples:
+Examples:

+    sg_rules_delete_by_scope 0.0.0.0/0 inbound 22 tcp

     all rules with 1.0.0.0/16 scope will be deleted for any port and protocol: sg_rules_delete_by_scope 1.0.0.0/16 inbound * *

-all rules with 0.0.0.0/0 scope will be deleted for port 22 and any protocol:
-    sg_rules_delete_by_scope 0.0.0.0/0 inbound 22 *
+    all rules with 0.0.0.0/0 scope will be deleted for port 22 and any protocol: sg_rules_delete_by_scope 0.0.0.0/0 inbound 22 *

 Notes :

+    - the bot deletes the rule without splitting ports ( do not create new rules without the deleted port) for deleting rule with split use - sg_single_rule_delete bot .
     -  before running this bot, ensure that your applications will work correctly without those rules
     - if a port is in a port range the rule wont be deleted ! use * on port parameter to delete the rule for any port
 Limitations: IPv6 is not supported